 Some of the sounds presented have been carefully tuned, like transport beeps, sirens and church bells which begs the question, how were the different pitches and keys chosen?
 I’d love to speak to the person at TfL responsible for decisions about which sounds to incorporate in the system, if indeed such a person exists.

 This, of course, raises a bigger issue of the design of London’s soundscape.
 How much of what we hear is deliberately thought through, and how much is just sonic waste?
 The father of soundscape studies, R Murray Schafer, warned in 1977 against creating a ‘sound sewer’, something that ‘is much more likely to result when a society trades its ears for its eyes, and … is certain to result when this is accompanied by an impassioned devotion to machines.’
 By bringing into some sort of order the seemingly random collection of pitches that surround us in London, there’s an interesting conversation to be had about whether and how we might retune the city.

-**This year, we’re leading The London Ear on Sunday 10 March, 12 May, 30 June, 15 September and 10 November (Remembrance Sunday).
+**This year, we’re leading The London Ear on Sunday mornings on 10 March, 12 May, 30 June, 15 September and 10 November (Remembrance Sunday).
+We’re also leading it as an after-work walk on Monday 17 June and Wednesday 17 July.
 You’ll find more details and booking links here.

 It’s also available at other times to private groups.

 The Soundscape: Our Sonic Environment and the Tuning of the World, By R Murray Schafer, 1977.
 Quote from Chapter 17, The Acoustic Designer.